-On or about December 12, 2009, Respondent and his wife attended Pacifica's Winter Party at Langham Hotel at a cost of approximately \$150 per person.
-The cost of Respondent and his wife's attendance, totaling \$300, was paid for by Pacifica.
+On or about December 12, 2009, Respondent and three of his guests attended Pacifica's Winter Party at Langham Hotel at a cost of \$150 per person.
+The cost of Respondent and his guests' attendance, totaling \$600, was paid for by Pacifica.